-UAE bars entry to visitors, Saudis limit private sector work over coronavirus
+UAE bars entry to visitors over coronavirus, Saudis limit private sector work

 Earlier this week, the government suspended work for most public sector employees and the central bank implemented work-from-home measures for banks.
 The Cabinet halted regular meetings.

-Crown Prince Mohammed bin Salman spoke on Wednesday with German Chancellor Angela Merkel about combating the outbreak and an extraordinary virtual meeting of leaders from the Group of 20 major economies which Saudi Arabia is organizing next week.
+Crown Prince Mohammed bin Salman spoke on Wednesday with German Chancellor Angela Merkel about combating the outbreak and an extraordinary virtual meeting of leaders from the Group of 20 major economies which Saudi Arabia is organising next week.

 Oman’s central bank became the latest to offer a stimulus package to shield the region’s hydrocarbon-dependent economies, saying it would provide 8 billion rials ($20.8 billion) in extra liquidity to banks.